-Traditional letter grades are used for all courses taken by graduate students except for field work, thesis, project, individual study, and internship courses, which are usually graded credit/no credit.
+Traditional letter grades are used for all courses taken by graduate students except for field work, thesis, project, individual study, and internship courses, which are usually graded Credit/No Credit/No Credit/Report in Progress.
+Incomplete grades are not permitted for thesis or project courses, and Credit may not be given for a thesis or project course before completion of the coursework.
 Graduate students do not have the option of choice between the traditional or non-traditional grading system.
 A grade of Credit in a graduate-level course indicates performance by the student equal to a letter grade of "C" or above.